Curriculum

 • To provide programs that will allow ample opportunity for the development of special talents and interests that further enhance each child's potential, as well as provide fruitful and rewarding leisure time activities;

-• To create an understanding and appreciation of one's own country, together with a broad world view;
+• To create an understanding and appreciation of one's own country, together with a broad worldview; teaching Jesus’ way of compassion towards others, especially the poor and needy, by participating in acts of charity/missions;

 • To prepare the student to continue his/her education through high school and beyond.

-St. Ann School has selected the following series: We Believe, William H. Sadlier, Inc. textbook series for grades PK4-7th and Theology of the Body, for grade 6th grade.
-This program is child-focused and engages children in grasping the mystery of faith.
-Based in the teachings of the Catechism of the Catholic Church, the series presents the principles of faith in an interesting and inviting format.
+St. Ann School uses We Believe, William H. Sadlier, Inc. textbook series for grades K-7th, Theology of the Body, for grade 6, and RCL Benziger’s Stories of God’s Love for PK3 and PK4 students.
+These programs are child-focused and engage children in grasping the mystery of faith.
+Based on the teachings of the Catechism of the Catholic Church, the series presents the principles of faith in an interesting and inviting format.
 It is also family-focused in that it includes family-friendly activities and on-line resources.
-For more information concerning the series, please visit their website https://religion.sadlierconnect.com/wbcid/webelieveweb.com.

 • Language Arts Program

 In our prekindergarten programs, our teachers use a whole language multi-sensory approach when working with their students.
 Children’s literature comes alive as teachers incorporate music, dramatic play, games, and art into their lessons.
 Phonemic awareness and phonics skills are developed as the students participate in a wide variety of guided activities.
-Vocabulary and comprehension skills are enhanced through “show and tell”, listening activities, and sharing time.
+Vocabulary and comprehension skills are enhanced through interactive learning, listening activities, and sharing time.

 Our kindergarten teachers have created a unique program for our students.
 Phonemic awareness, the precursor to phonics, is developed through a variety of activities.
 Students learn to spell words that follow basic phonetic patterns for short vowels.
-McGraw Hill’s Wonders series serves as a basis for the kindergarten reading program.
+Savvas’ My View Literacy program series serves as a basis for the kindergarten reading program.
 Phonemic awareness, phonics, vocabulary, fluency, and comprehension are further developed through supplemental materials and teacher created activities.

-Our first through fourth graders use the McGraw Hill’s Wonders reading program as their basal reader.
+Our first through fourth graders use the Savvas My View Literacy reading program as their basal reader.
 As basic reading skills are developed, teachers cultivate their students’ critical thinking and reasoning skills by extending the program’s lessons.
 Students respond to their readings by participating in writing and group activities.
-In addition to the McGraw Hill’s Wonders program for language arts, our teachers also use the Sopris West Step Up to Writing Program.
-Teachers supplement the reading curriculum with books and outside readings.
+Teachers supplement the reading curriculum with novels, nonfiction reading, and other online resources such as IXL.
+In addition to the Savvas My View Literacy program for language arts, our teachers also use the Voyages in English language and writing program.
 The staff at St. Ann School has worked diligently to merge all strategies into an effective, multi-sensory, systematic approach to improving writing, reading, listening and speaking skills.

 Students in grades 3-7 participate in a rigorous writing curriculum.
 Teachers have mapped out a sequential process for writing essays that include introductory and concluding paragraphs.
-Three times during the year 3rd-7th graders participate in the writing process of these essays.
+At least three times during the year 3rd-7th graders participate in the writing process of persuasive, reflective, expository, and narrative essays.

 • Math